The Psychology Of Copywriting: Understanding How People Think And Act

 1. Use novelty

 It's incredible to me how many people go and copy exactly what they see other people do and then cannot understand why that same thing didn't work for them.
-There are so many reasons but one could be that your people are satiated on the same thing.
+There are so many reasons, but one could be that your people are satiated with the same thing.

 The eye is drawn to different.
 If nothing ever changes and the same templates, words, expressions, images, etc. are used it is so easy for them to scroll on by.
 This includes your own sales pages, website pages, social media bios, etc.

 Keep things refreshing, change things up each time you launch.
-If you use the exact same emails and the exact same sales page each time without changing anything you could run the risk of your people being even less inclined to keep reading because they "been there, done that."
+If you use the exact same emails and the exact same sales page each time without changing anything, you could run the risk of your people being even less inclined to keep reading because they have "been there, done that."

 2. Prime them with emotional words before your offer

-What I am saying is, get rid of those words that can make people cringe.
-Instead of saying "Get this for 3 payments of $97" say "This can be yours for just $97 today!"
-Instead of saying "This candle costs $20" say "Have your home smell like grandma's freshly baked cookies for just $20."
+What I am saying is to get rid of those words that can make people cringe.
+Instead of saying, "Get this for 3 payments of $97," say, "This can be yours for just $97 today!"
+Instead of saying, "This candle costs $20," say, "Have your home smell like grandma's freshly baked cookies for just $20."

 4. Use recency